 Heart palpitations occur randomly.
 Due to this, they may not happen during a consultation with a doctor or while wearing a heart monitor, which can make the diagnosis more challenging.

 - how frequently they occur

-- suspected triggers of the palpitations, such as medications, caffeine, or eating a heavy meal
+- what factors trigger the palpitations, such as medications, caffeine, or heavy meals

-- Holter monitoring to monitor a person’s heart for 24–48 hours to show how the heart typically functions
+- Holter monitoring for 24–48 hours to show how the heart typically functions

 - an electrocardiogram (EKG), which reports the heart’s rhythm

-- an ultrasound of the heart to examine its structure
+- an echocardiogram, which is an ultrasound of the heart to examine its structure using soundwaves

-- a loop recorder, which is an implanted device that looks for abnormalities in heart rhythm over time
+- a continuous-loop event recorder, which is an implanted device that looks for abnormalities in heart rhythm over time

 - blood tests to check for underlying conditions, such as anemia, thyroid imbalance, or low potassium